This is the multi-page printable view of this section. Click here to print.

 Kubernetes clusters with kube-apiservers that have enabled the MultiCIDRServiceAllocator

-will create a new ServiceCIDR object that takes the well-known name kubernetes
+will create a ServiceCIDR object that takes the well-known name kubernetes

-, and that uses an IP address range
+, and that specifies an IP address range

 based on the value of the --service-cluster-ip-range